jfrog/log-analytics-splunk/README.md

 ````

 #### Configure Fluentd
 We rely heavily on environment variables so that the correct log files are streamed to your observability dashboards.
-Ensure that you fill in the .env files with correct values
+Ensure that you fill in the .env files with correct values.
+Download the .env file from [here](https://raw.githubusercontent.com/jfrog/log-analytics-splunk/master/.env_jfrog)

 * **JF_PRODUCT_DATA_INTERNAL**: The environment variable JF_PRODUCT_DATA_INTERNAL must be defined to the correct location.
 For each JFrog service you will find its active log files in the `$JFROG_HOME/<product>/var/log` directory
 * **SPLUNK_COM_PROTOCOL**: HTTP Scheme, http or https